Broker-Dealers and Sales Representatives

 Step 1) File a Form BD with the Colorado Division of Securities.

-Step 2) File Form U-4 on behalf of each person who will represent the firm in Colorado as a mortgage sales representative.
-Designate primary responsibility to supervise all licensed sales representatives of the mortgage broker-dealer to at least one person.
+Step 2) File Form U-4 on behalf of each person who will represent the firm in Colorado as a sales representative.
+Designate primary responsibility to supervise all licensed sales representatives of the broker-dealer to at least one person.
 Mark the box named "Other" under Item 4 of Form U-4 and insert the phrase "Designated Supervisor."

-Step 3) Provide proof the applicant meets the qualifications to be a mortgage sales representative (see below).
+Step 3) Provide proof the applicant meets the qualifications to be a sales representative (see below).
 Submit documentation showing the applicant has successfully completed/passed the required qualification examinations administered through FINRA.
 Application materials should include documentation verifying the person is lawfully present in the United States with verification of the applicant's identity.
 An applicant can show lawful presence by submitting an executed affidavit stating that he/she is a United States citizen or legal permanent resident in a form substantially similar to Form AE.
 An electronic copy of the Form AE is available via the "Forms" page of this website.
 An applicant can show proof of identity by presenting one of the following to the Division: A Colorado driver's license; an out-of-state issued photo driver's license expired less than one year; valid U.S. Military Identification; tribal Identification Card; other documentation identified in the Colorado Securities Rules.
 See Colorado Rule 51-4.3 for additional information on submitting an application for a sales representative license.

 Step 4) Submit the appropriate Colorado state licensing fees with the Form BD and the Form U-4 to the Division.
 Include the appropriate licensing fee for each applicant for a sales representative license.
 Make checks payable to the Colorado State Treasurer.

-Step 5) Submit a Consent of Service of Process Form for the broker-dealer and each mortgage sales representative.
+Step 5) Submit a Consent of Service of Process Form for the broker-dealer and each sales representative.
 You may use the Form U-2 Uniform Consent to Service of Process Form located on the "Forms" page of this website.

 NOTE: A mortgage broker-dealer whose business is limited exclusively to effecting transactions with financial institutions [as defined in section 11-51-201(6), C.R.S.] is exempt from the licensing requirements of section 11-51-401(1), C.R.S.
-Financial or institutional investors include depository institutions, insurance companies, investment companies, business development companies, and employee pension, profit-sharing, or benefit plans.
+Financial or institutional investors include depository institutions, insurance companies, investment companies, business development companies, and employee pensions, profit-sharing, or benefit plans.
 A complete list of entities that qualify as financial and institutional investors can be found in the statute.